ChrsMark/lunix-tng-driver/README.md

 Authors : Nikolaos Papadis (nikpapadis@gmail.com), Chris Mark (chrs.markx86@gmail.com)
-(a lot of code is given from the course director <vkoukis> as a skeleton.
+(a lot of code is given from the course director ,"vkoukis", as a skeleton.
 Each file refers explicitly its author.)

 School of ECE, National Technical University of Athens